 Talking to your doctor

-- Remember, whether your appointment is via phone, video call or face to face, the NHS are still there for you – spotting cancer at an early stage saves lives.
+- Remember, whether your appointment is via phone, video call or face to face your doctor is there for you.

 Making an appointment with the doctor

-You can make or change a GP appointment by calling the practice, or at some surgeries you can do this on their website.
-If you’re registered with a GP practice in England, you may also be able to use the NHS app.
+You can make or change a GP appointment by calling the surgery where you are registered.
+At some surgeries you can also do this on their website.
+If you’re registered with a GP surgery in England, you may also be able to use the NHS app to book an appointment.